What Social Media Has The Most Users?

 Q: What does “monthly active users” mean?

-A: Monthly active users refer to the number of unique individuals who engage with a social media platform within a given month.
-It includes users who log in, post content, or interact with others.
+A: Monthly active users refers to the number of unique individuals who engage with a social media platform within a given month.
+It includes users who log in, post content, or interact with others during that period.

 Q: Are these numbers accurate?